 Food Allergy Management and Education

 Food allergy is a growing safety and public health concern.
+Food allergies have increased 50% in children age 0 to 17 years from 1997 through 2011.
 Food allergy is a true immune response in which the body identifies certain foods as harmful.
 There is no cure for food allergies.
 Strict avoidance is needed to prevent a reaction.

 Schools are faced with particular challenges due to the increasing number of students with one or more food allergies.
 Studies have shown that currently, food allergies affects 1 in every 13 children under the age of 18 in the U.S.

 - Provide schools with the components of a comprehensive school-based food allergy program to promote best practices

 - Offer resources and materials to schools and families across the country on creating a safe, nurturing educational environment for children with food allergies